tingyucha/AOSPRE/docs/index.md

-# APAR Observing Simulator (AOS)
+# APAR Observing Simulation, Processing, and Research Environment (AOSPRE)

-The <b>APAR Observing Simulator (AOS)</b> is intended create data sets that simulate results from flights of the <b>Airborne Phased Array Radar (APAR)</b> observing platform.
-AOS relies on high-resolution simulations of real or idealized weather events as provided by, e.g., the <b>Weather Research and Forecasting Model</b> (WRF; Skamarock et. al., 2019) or the <b>Cloud Model version 1</b> (CM1; Bryan and Morrison, 2012).
-AOS takes a user-specified flight plan through such atmospheric simulations, together with radar scanning instructions (e.g., series of rotation and tilt angles), to determine which portions of the atmosphere APAR pulses might "see" during such a
+The <b>APAR Observing Simulation, Processing, and Research Environment (AOSPRE)</b> is intended create data sets that simulate results from flights of the
+<b>Airborne Phased Array Radar (APAR)</b> observing platform.
+AOSPRE relies
+on high-resolution simulations of real or idealized weather events as provided by, e.g., the <b>Weather Research and Forecasting Model</b> (WRF; Skamarock et. al., 2019) or the <b>Cloud Model version 1</b> (CM1; Bryan and Morrison, 2012).
+AOSPRE takes a user-specified flight plan through such atmospheric simulations, together with radar scanning instructions (e.g., series of rotation and tilt angles), to determine which portions of the atmosphere APAR pulses might "see" during such a